quocminhngo/New-York-Housing-Analysis/README.md

 that rent should be no more than 30% of your income.

 # Project Execuation
-Create a data pipeline by web scraping all the currently available price, bathroom, bedroom, and address data for every rental unit from Rentals.com.
+Create a data pipeline by web scraping all the currently available price, bathroom, bedroom, and address data for every rental unit from Rentals.com using Python Selenium library.
 Then export the data as a csv file for transformation in Microsoft Excel before loading the cleaned data into a MySQL database for visualization in a BI tool.

 # Run the Code
 If you want to run the code in "Web Scrape.ipynb" then follow this